 Remember, when you bulk, the main goal is to consume a surplus of calories as a way to build muscle and increase strength.
-Vavrek suggests adding about 300–500 calories per day above your needs to provide a calorie surplus, while also emphasising resistance training to maximise muscle gain.
-Progress should be gradual, she adds, usually about 0.2–1kg per week.
+Vavrek suggests adding about 300–500 calories daily above your needs to provide a calorie surplus, while also emphasizing resistance training to maximize muscle gain.
+Progress should be gradual, she adds, usually about 0.5–2 pounds per week.

 Calories provide the energy and recovery needed as you boost strain on your muscles from resistance training.
 If you don't have enough calories for the job, you risk breaking down fat and muscle during training instead.
 If it's the strength training component that you're missing, you're simply eating more calories and not using them.
 Remember, bulking is all about the combo of higher calories from healthy food sources plus training that stresses your muscles enough to grow.

-"Another part of bulking is to make sure protein intake is adequate to support muscle building", she suggests.
-That means aiming for about 1.6–2.2 grams of protein for each kilo of body weight.
+"Another part of bulking is to make sure protein intake is adequate to support muscle building," she suggests.
+That means aiming for about 1.6–2.2 grams of protein for each kilogram of body weight.
 If you're following all these rules but not seeing results, she recommends gradually increasing your weekly calories by about 100–200 calories.

-"One common misstep is that, when attempting to bulk, an athlete can add too many calories too quickly, and that can result in an excessive increase in body fat", she says.
+"One common misstep is that when attempting to bulk, an athlete can add too many calories too quickly, and that can result in an excessive increase in body fat," she says.
 "That may make an athlete feel sluggish and can decrease athletic performance.
-In addition, if excess calories come from less healthy foods like saturated fat and sugar, an athlete may experience increases in cholesterol or blood sugar levels, which can increase risk of chronic disease".
+In addition, if excess calories come from less healthy foods like saturated fat and sugar, then an athlete may experience increases in cholesterol or blood sugar levels, which can increase risk of chronic disease."

-So what should you eat to bulk properly?
-Nutrient-dense foods that are high in unsaturated fats are an ideal choice, according to Amanda Kostro Miller, R.D., specialist in sports nutrition.
+So, what should you eat to bulk properly?
+Nutrient-dense foods that are high in unsaturated fats are an ideal choice, according to Amanda Kostro Miller, R.D., a specialist in sports nutrition.
 Some examples include:

 · Nuts and seeds